alihamzaunitn/kdi-educationtrentino/index.md

 ## Education In Trentino - Data Integration

 Reusability has a vital role in the Data Integration process defined by the ITelos methodology.
 This project is about the inegration of multiple hetegenious data sources following the standard Data Integration tools and technologies in order to produce useful expolitable knowledge graph maximizing the reuseability of the resources used.
-In the followingsections, you can find the details of the resources used including the breif description of each of them and links to the resources
+In the followingsections, you can find the details of the resources used including the breif description of each of them and links to the resources.

+Scope of the project was a **“A service that will help parent and student to find schools, including details about the school and courses offered, in the region of Trentino based on city, commune, school type, course duration and teaching activities schedules.**

 ### Datasets